3MFConsortium/spec_displacement/3MF Displacement Extension.md

 where the displacement texture value is in the range [0, 1], and the displacement value is applied in the model unit resolution, as specified in the 3MF core specification ([3.4 Model](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#34-model)).

-A positive displacement value specifies an outer extrusion of the original mesh and a negative displacement value especifies an inner extrusion of the original mesh.
+A positive displacement value specifies an embossing of the original mesh and a negative displacement value especifies a debossing of the original mesh.

 To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 disp2dcoords.